The Diwaniya: A Uniquely Kuwaiti Institution

 Diwaniya Drinking and Dining Protocol

 Back to our modern-day diwaniyas.
 Dates (or other sweets, either traditional or modern) are usually offered immediately after the first sip of unsweetened Arabic coffee.
 A glass of water is also usually served immediately after (or concurrently with) the first shot of caffeine.
 When it comes to dates, it is an Islamic tradition to eat an odd number of dates as this was the tradition of the Prophet Muhammad PBUH.
-Guests can either drop the date pits in a receptacle or rolls them up in pieces of tissue paper.
+Guests can either drop the date pits in a receptacle or roll them up in pieces of tissue paper.
 Sweets are usually followed by juices or a variety of teas (either sweetened or unsweetened).

 Savory finger food is also sometimes served to guests during the diwaniya discussion.
-However, most of the eating (feasting) is usually reserved until most of the patrons arrive, or for some predetermined celebration (e.g. a patron’s wedding, the birth of a patron’s child, or the victory of the diwaniya’s favorite sports team).
+However, most of the eating (feasting) is usually reserved until after most of the patrons arrive, or for some predetermined celebration (e.g. a patron’s wedding, the birth of a patron’s child, or the victory of the diwaniya’s favorite sports team).
 Dinners can range from a couple of friends arguing over which last-mile delivery service to use to elaborate catered spreads from cinque-stelle hotels.

 The Digital Diwaniya

 Today, as traffic continues to curse Kuwait’s ring roads, Kuwaitis young and old enjoy a different (completely) digital diwaniya experience through WhatsApp Group chats or other social media platforms.
-Text, photos, videos and voice notes are shared at a fire-rushed pace.
-Thankfully, despite this digital 24/7 connectedness, Kuwaitis are still beating the heat or bitter cold to meet up in person on either a weekly, monthly, or sometimes even daily, basis in physical diwaniyas.
+Text, photos, videos, and voice notes are shared at a fire-rushed pace.
+Thankfully, despite this digital 24/7 connectedness, Kuwaitis are still beating the heat or bitter cold to meet up in person on either a weekly, monthly, or sometimes even daily basis in physical diwaniyas.

-Indeed, these modern-day Metaverse Diwaniyas have yet to figure out how to virtually deliver that same wholesome goodness than can only be enjoyed while digging into a mountain of rice and meat.
+Indeed, these modern-day Metaverse Diwaniyas have yet to figure out how to virtually deliver that same wholesome goodness that can only be enjoyed while digging into a mountain of rice and meat.
 Food, it seems, is keeping this uniquely Kuwaiti institution alive.